diegorpc/listenbuddy/design/concepts/ListenBrainzAPI/implementation.md

   ): Promise<{ listens?: Listen[]; error?: string }> {
     // 1.
 Validate inputs
     if (minTimestamp && maxTimestamp) {
+      return {
+        error:
-      return { error: "Cannot provide both minTimestamp and maxTimestamp.
-Use one for paginated fetches from ListenBrainz API." };
+          "Cannot provide both minTimestamp and maxTimestamp.
+Use one for paginated fetches from ListenBrainz API.", };
     }
     if (count <= 0) {
       return { error: "Count must be positive." };